Llandyfaelog 132kV Substation

 Where is the site of the proposed substation?

-Our new substation would be located around 6km south of Carmarthen.
+Our new substation will be located around 6km south of Carmarthen.
 Site access is proposed to be from a new access road which will connect to the A484.

 Our proposals, while separate from NGET’s application for a new 400 kV substation, will sit within the footprint of the NGET site, meaning there will be no increase in the land proposed for new grid infrastructure as a result of our application.